Skip to navigation Skip to content

 Newly Arrived Resident's Waiting Period (NARWP) and Qualifying Residence Exemptions 005-02020020

-Table 1: this table contains details of the reasons a customer may be exempt from serving the Newly Arrived Resident's Waiting Period (NARWP) in certain situations.
+Table 1: this table contains details of the reasons a customer may be exempt from meeting the qualifying residence period and when it is assessed automatically by the system or must be assessed and coded manually.

 Item